ChrisLaRocque/gatsby-plugin-i18n-config/gatsby-plugin-i18n-config/README.md

 }
 ```

-This plugin would create a page at `/en-US/blog/` and `/fr-CA/blog`.
+This plugin would create a page at `/en-US/blog/` and `/fr-CA/blog/`.
 However if the defaultLocale was un-commented and therefore set to 'en-US', the paths for those pages would instead be `/blog/` (still showing en-US content), and `/fr-CA/blog/`.

+## Usage

+### Routing

+This plugin will automatically create locale-specific versions of each page in your `src/pages` directory.

+### Context

+Each page created by this plugin gets passed the `locale` as context, making it usable in queries or as props in the page.

+### HTML `lang` attribute

+This plugin adds the appropriate `lang` attribute to your page's `<html>` tag.

 ## Todo for readme